kartevonmorgen/kvmflows/README.md

 - All settings are managed in `config.yaml`:
   - API keys, email templates, database credentials, cron schedules, area definitions, etc.
+  - Email timing is configured for 8:00 AM UTC delivery to maximize user engagement and read rates.
+  - All service operations run in UTC timezone for consistency across deployments.
 - Example email templates are in `src/kvmflows/templates/`.

 ---